PurpleTree HR logo

 Amanda Sweeney Purpletree HR

 For any Irish employer, navigating the redundancy process in Ireland is one of the most legally demanding situations you will face.
-Get the steps right and you protect your business; miss a single requirement and you leave the door open to a costly Workplace Relations Commission (WRC) claim.
+Get the steps right and you protect your business; miss a single requirement and you risk a costly WRC claim.
 This guide walks you through every stage: plainly, practically, and in the correct order.

 Quick Answer: What Is the Redundancy Process in Ireland?

-The redundancy process in Ireland requires an employer to establish a genuine redundancy situation, apply a fair and objective selection process, provide the statutory minimum notice period, pay statutory redundancy to eligible employees, and issue the required documentation, all in compliance with the Redundancy Payments Acts 1967–2014 and the Unfair Dismissals Acts 1977–2015.
-Skipping or shortcutting any of these steps can render a dismissal unfair, regardless of whether the underlying business need was genuine.
+The redundancy process in Ireland requires an employer to establish a genuine redundancy situation, apply fair and objective selection, provide statutory notice, pay statutory redundancy to eligible employees, and issue the required documentation.
+Skipping any step can render a dismissal unfair, regardless of whether the underlying business need was genuine.

 Key Takeaways

-• Redundancy must be genuine, meaning the role itself must disappear or fundamentally change, not just the person.
+• Redundancy must be genuine: the role must disappear or fundamentally change, not just the person.

-• Employees need at least two years’ continuous service to qualify for statutory redundancy pay.
+• Employees need at least two years’ continuous service for statutory redundancy pay.

-• You must consult with affected employees individually before any decision is finalised.
+• You must consult individually before any decision is finalised.

-• For collective redundancies (5 or more employees in 30 days), a separate notification process to the Minister for Enterprise applies under the Protection of Employment Acts 1977–2014.
+• For collective redundancies (5+ employees in 30 days), notify the Minister for Enterprise at least 30 days in advance.

-• The RP50 form must be completed and given to the employee at least two weeks before the redundancy date.
+• The RP50 form must be given to the employee at least two weeks before the redundancy date.

-• A flawed selection process is the single most common reason Irish redundancies end up as WRC claims.
+• A flawed selection process is the single most common reason redundancies end up at the WRC.

 Step 1: Confirm a Genuine Redundancy Situation Exists

-Before anything else, you must satisfy yourself, and be able to demonstrate to the WRC if challenged, that a genuine redundancy exists.
-Under the Redundancy Payments Acts 1967–2014, redundancy arises where an employee’s dismissal is attributable wholly or mainly to one of five defined grounds.
+Before anything else, you must be able to demonstrate that a genuine redundancy exists.
+Redundancy arises where a dismissal is attributable to one of five defined grounds.

 The Five Grounds for Genuine Redundancy